makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 ## LoremIpsumAnonymizer

 Replace a text with *lorem ipsum*.
-Default behaviour is to generate 1 paragraph.
+Default behavior is to generate a single paragraph.

 Available options:
 - `paragraphs`: (int) number of paragraphs to generate,
 - `words`: (int) number of words to generate
-  (could not be used in combination with `parapraphs` option),
+  (could not be used in combination with `paragraphs` option),
 - `html`: (bool) surround each paragraph with `<p>`, default is false.
 - `sample_count`: (int) how many different values to use (default is 100).